halcyon/renewedbrain.com/brain-injury.md

 weight: 2
 ---

+>"He just doesn’t seem to be the same person.
+He forgets things, has
+>problems following a conversation, and he loses his temper more
+>easily.
+He can not tolerate noise or too many things going on at
+>once.
+His sleeping and eating habits have changed.
+It takes him much
+>longer to figure out something or finish doing something than it used
+>to.
+I have to remind him to do almost everything.
+He seems to have
+>trouble paying attention and he has not been able to return to work."

 Brain injury can occur during an automobile accident, work related accident, military combat, electrocution, or any kind of trauma to the head such as a concussion.
 When brain injuries occur because of an